SoftUni-Internal/interactive-content/EN/06-Forms/02-Controlled-Forms.md

 # Controlled Component

-There are some important keypoints to remember about controlled components:
+There are some important  key points to remember about controlled components:

 - You should always use `setState()` to modify the state
   - Directly modifying the state can result in losing data or the component not displaying changes